jeorgen/chromanode-regtest-backend/README.md

 ...to disable the building of postgresql and bitcoind.
 You can also just comment out the lines with ```# ```, but the hash mark must be flush with the left margin.

-Supervisor will still try to start the now non-existing servers, but that does not have any further consequences.
+Supervisor will still try to start the now non-existing servers, but that does not have any propagating consequences.
 Make sure you edit the config settings to point at your external servers.
 You do that best by pasting a copy of the ```[config]``` section and only include the settings you want to change.

 And then re-run buildout.